 The Pascucci Family Athletics Complex was named in 2021 and includes the Christy Mathewson-Memorial Stadium that seats about 13,000 people and has an eight-lane, all-weather track and grass-like artificial playing field for football and lacrosse.
 A gift of alumni and friends of the University, the stadium was dedicated in 1924 to the memory of Bucknell men and women who served their country in times of war.
 After its renovation in 1989, it was renamed to honor Christy Mathewson, a member of the Class of 1902.
 At the main entrance to the stadium is the Christy Mathewson Gateway, erected in 1928 and presented to the University by organized baseball in memory of the Hall of Fame pitcher.
 The press box was renovated in 2017.
 New LED lights programmable to three different lighting levels were installed in 2018 and a new video scoreboard was installed in 2021.
-A synthetic turf practice field between the north end of the stadium and the Christy Mathewson Gates was completed in 2022.
-The Michael C. Pascucci Team Center was dedicated in April 2024.
+A synthetic turf practice field between the north end of the stadium and the Christy Mathewson Gates was completed in 2022, and design efforts have started to construct the Michael C. Pascucci Team Center, which is scheduled to open before the start of fall semester 2024.